nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 <td><code  class="highlighter-rouge">outputParameters</code></td>
 <td><code  class="highlighter-rouge">0..*</code></td>
 <td>Parameters</td>
 <td>The output parameters for a request, if any.
-These parameters are defined by the target DoS.
+These parameters are defined by the target Service Directory.
 </td>
 </tr>
 </table>

-## Response from DoS ##
+## Response from Service Directory ##

 ### Success ###